Cocaine Detox: Get Assistance Now

 Two of the more popular methods of treatment are contingency management and the matrix method.
 Below, these two methods are examined in greater detail.

 Contingency management uses rewards as a means to promote abstinence.
-One of the most common forms of this treatment is patients receiving vouchers for each positive urine test they submit.
+One of the most common forms of this treatment is patients receiving vouchers for each clean drug test they submit.
 These vouchers hold monetary value and are exchanged for food items, movie passes, and other rewards.

-These are all forms of mental treatments.
+These are all forms of mental health treatment.
 However, there is also significant physical damage that results from cocaine abuse.

 Physical Damage from Cocaine Use